morristech/raspberry-pi/README.md

-# Shiny Server Setup - Raspbian Buster
+# Shiny Server Setup on Raspbian Buster

-This document is based on https://community.rstudio.com/t/setting-up-your-own-shiny-server-rstudio-server-on-a-raspberry-pi-3b/18982.
+This document is based on https://withr.github.io/install-shiny-server-on-raspberry-pi/ and https://community.rstudio.com/t/setting-up-your-own-shiny-server-rstudio-server-on-a-raspberry-pi-3b/18982.

 ### Tested On
 * Raspberry Pi 4/4GB.